vishva3/Malaria-Parasite-Detection/README.md

 *Introduction*

 This repository contains code for a malaria parasite detection system using Convolutional Neural Networks (CNNs).
-The system is designed to classify whether a given blood cell image is infected with malaria parasites (Plasmodium) or uninfected.# Malaria-Parasite-Detection.
+The system is designed to classify whether a given blood cell image is infected with malaria parasites (Plasmodium) or uninfected.

 *Dataset*
 The dataset used for training and testing the model consists of two classes: